 The rest of the day is yours in Banff.
 Arrive at your hotel in time for lunch on your own—perhaps strolling down Banff Avenue, the main street of this quaint town lined with boutiques and restaurants.
 Visit the Whyte Museum, uncovering the history here (Banff was created in 1885) through a collection of pieces and archived photographs.
 Walk to Bow Falls, a short but dramatic convergence of Spray and Bow rivers.
 Or continue your explorations in Banff National Park with recommendations from your Program Director; maybe you'll choose to witness the distinct blue hue of Peyto Lake or set off on one of the varied hiking trails.

-This morning, visit the Buffalo Nations Luxton Museum.
+This morning, visit the Buffalo Nations Museum in Banff.
 Dedicated to the First Nations people, indigenous people who inhabited the Northern Plains and Canadian Rockies before the arrival of the Europeans, this museum spotlights their proud heritage and rich culture with a wide-ranging collection of arts, artifacts, and ceremonial pieces.

 Your tour of the Canadian Rockies continues with a full-day journey to Jasper, an 185-mile trek across one of the world's most spectacular highways, the Icefields Parkway.